logicalclocks/terraform-provider-hopsworksai/docs/index.md

 Similar to AWS, Hopsworks.ai deploys Hopsworks clusters to your Azure account using the permissions provided during [account setup](https://docs.hopsworks.ai/latest/hopsworksai/azure/getting_started/#step-1-connecting-your-azure-account).
 To create a Hopsworks cluster, you will need to create a storage account, an ssh key, and a user assigned managed identity with the required [Hopsworks permissions](https://docs.hopsworks.ai/latest/hopsworksai/azure/getting_started/#step-21-creating-a-restrictive-role-for-accessing-storage)
-If you have already created these 3 resources, you can skip the first 3 steps in the following terraform example and instead fill the corresponding attributes in Step 4 (*storage_account*, *ssh_key*, *user_assigned_managed_identity*) with your configuration.
+If you have already created these 3 resources, you can skip the first step in the following terraform example and instead fill the corresponding attributes in Step 2 (*storage_account*, *ssh_key*, *user_assigned_managed_identity*) with your configuration.
 Otherwise, you need to setup the credentials for your Azure account locally as described [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs), then you can run the following terraform example which creates the required Azure resources and a Hopsworks cluster.
 Notice that you need to replace "*YOUR AZURE RESOURCE GROUP*" with the resource group that you want to use for this cluster.